-The financial accounting for the service provided in the high airspace over Kosovo is based on the common charging zone with Serbia and Montenegro.
+The financial accounting for the service provided in the upper airspace over Kosovo is based on the common charging zone with Serbia and Montenegro.
 Therefore, for the Kosovo business, the analysis of the service unit figures should be based on the traffic of the entire charging zone.
-The number of chargeable service units was 114% of the traffic in 2019, an increase of 15% compared to 2022.
+The number of chargeable service units was 124% of the traffic in 2019, which represents an increase of 8% compared to 2023.